 Ransomware has seen a significant increase in recent years and the trend is continuing.
 The effectiveness of this type of attack can be attributed to insufficient asset management and lack of backups in both consumer and professional environments.
 By exposing devices with weak or misconfigured services, the likelihood of a ransomware attack also increases.

 Whilst conducting research, we found a particularly interesting device through the Shodan search that we can use as a case study now.
 The device had databases exposed behind no authentication.
 One of the databases present caught our attention, not for the data it stored, but because of its name:

 The name READ_ME_TO_RECOVER_YOUR_DATA immediately suggests that this service has been subject to a ransomware attack and the contents of this database will contain the ransom note.
 This is a deeply saddening reality a lot of companies will face if they don’t take the appropriate measures to identify their attack surface and update their assets.
 Individuals could also be affected in similar ways, with personal files (such as photos) being encrypted in the same undiscriminating and ruthless manner as this database.

 Is Shodan dangerous?

 It may come as a surprise to some that Shodan is a legal and readily usable tool.
-Exposing so many devices may seem counterproductive in preventing cyber crime, but Shodan isn’t the issue.
-Shodan simply highlights a larger problem: individuals and organisations not being aware of their cyber footprint and attack surface.
+Exposing so many devices may seem counterproductive in preventing cybercrime, but Shodan isn’t the issue.
+Shodan simply highlights a larger problem: individuals and organizations not being aware of their cyber footprint and attack surface.

-Shodan removes a layer of ‘security’ which has long been debunked as being effective - security through obscurity.
+Shodan removes a layer of security that has long been debunked as being effective – security through obscurity.
 Hackers will always find the exposed service or device given time and people should be securing their networks with this assumption.